This article lists the most popular web browsers, a brief overview, and links to more information.

 It provides improved navigation through tabbed browsing, web search right from the toolbar, advanced printing, easy discovery, reading and subscription to RSS feeds, and much more.
 Microsoft Internet Explorer is available for free.

-Internet Explorer is a solid, secure program and close runner-up to Google Chrome.
+Internet Explorer is a solid, secure program and a close runner-up to Google Chrome.
 However, I find that Chrome is much faster and easier to use.
 Learn more about Microsoft Internet Explorer.

 Mozilla Firefox is a free, open-source, cross-platform, graphical content surfer developed by the Mozilla Corporation and other volunteers.